We sat down with Ilan Riess, a patent agent with a passion for helping his clients go from tiny start-ups to huge organisations.

 “I’m in charge of drafting and filing plant breeder rights applications, which is another IP field completely.
 These are for the companies who develop new varieties of plants, and since you’re not allowed to file for a patent on a thing of nature—neither a person, nor a plant—the way to protect the new variety is by applying for a plant breeder’s rights.

 “I am also the firewall between different IP-related software providers and my company.
-My role can vary because one day I have a design patent to file or draft, and on another my focus is on drafting patent applications or responses to patent examinations.
+My role at Dr. Eyal Bressler & Co. can vary because one day I have a design patent to file or draft, and on another my focus is on drafting patent applications or responses to patent examinations.
 I also perform several searches during the week and that’s how I use PatSnap.”

 What are the typical challenges you and your clients face within your industry?